jstarrdewar/adhesive/README.md

 }
 ```
 ###Source Map Options
 The source map will automatically be saved alongside the built file.
-In the previous example if you called `adhesive build.json --debug`, you would get to files saved to your `js` folder:
+In the previous example if you called `adhesive build.json --debug`, you would get two files saved to your `js` folder:

 `main_built.js`
 `main_built.js.map`